— Topics —

 Of course, it is known that the energy to digest protein (diet-induced thermogenesis) is higher and that it makes a difference in the hormones stimulated, but what I’d like to add is the absorption factor.

-For the same reason as the indigestible fibrous foods in section (2) above, a diet with less easily digestible refined carbohydrates and relatively more indigestible fats and meats (especially unprocessed slabs or chunks), etc. will reduce hunger, decrease absorption, and help you lose weight because the undigested food will remain in the gut for longer periods of time.
+For the same reason as in section (2) above, a diet that reduces easily digestible refined carbohydrates and relatively increases fats and meats (especially unprocessed slabs or chunks) , etc., may help suppress hunger, decrease absorption rates over time, and be effective for dieting, as undigested food will remain in the intestines for longer periods of time.
 More benefits should be obtained by incorporating fat into each meal or even between meals as snacks.

 Of course, this effect may be less pronounced for people or ethnic groups that can digest fat and protein quickly, but for those who cannot digest fat quickly, including myself, consuming more fat will not cause weight gain.